Matt Olson Player Props: Braves vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.87 team ERA ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.78).

-- Athletics pitchers combine to give up the most home runs in baseball (96 total, 1.7 per game).
+- The Athletics give up the most home runs in baseball (97 total, 1.7 per game).

-- Blackburn starts for the first time this season for the Athletics.
+- Sears makes the start for the Athletics, his 11th of the season.
+He is 0-3 with a 4.70 ERA and 52 strikeouts in 53 2/3 innings pitched.

-- The 29-year-old righty started and threw five innings when he last appeared on Thursday, Aug.
-4 against the Los Angeles Angels.
+- The left-hander's last time out was on Friday against the Seattle Mariners, when he threw five innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.